 The valuation options would be the same as for full divestiture.
 A market value would be established for the entire asset and a value would be assigned to the partial asset by using an appropriate cost allocation method.
-One problem with the market value option is that if the whole asset is not being divested, it

-7 Kenneth W. Costello, "A Pricing Rule for Affiliate Transactions: Room for Consensus," Electricity Journal (December 1998), 59-66.. may be difficult or impossible to establish its market value.
+One problem with the market value option is that if the whole asset is not being divested, it may be difficult or impossible to establish its market value.
 The alternative is to use the book value as the basis for allocating and separating costs for partial assets.